 Induction of labor is definitely a process.
-How long will it take?
+How long will your labor induction take?
 What should you expect?
 Pregnant women often wonder how long will it take until they give birth?

 But first, why would you listen to me?